Kanegraffiti/LessonPlans/Basic Science/Week5_Basic_Science_Lesson_Plan_JSS1-3.md

 - Human actions like **dumping waste in gutters** and **building on waterways** make flooding worse.
 - Prevention includes **clearing drains**, **planting trees**, **building embankments**, and **following weather alerts**.
 - Flooding damages **homes, farms, roads, and health**, so communities must **prepare and respond quickly**.
+- Keep emergency contacts and supplies ready, such as **clean water, first-aid kits, and dry food**, to stay safe during heavy rains.
+- Support community projects that **desilt gutters, protect wetlands, and enforce proper building plans** to reduce future floods.

 ### Assignment